 Establishing yourself as pack leader is something that is much more easily learned by watching someone experienced rather than just reading.
 This will allow you to view exactly what you should do, so that you can copy the training with your own dog.

 My friend Doggy Dan has been successfully helping others with this for many, many years now.
 He has an excellent free video series which will take you through everything you need to know to become pack leader and correct common misbehavior.

 His methods work with dogs of any age and are easy to follow, even if you’ve never tried training your dog before.
-You can start watching Dan’s free dog training video series now by clicking here.
+Start watching Dan’s free training series now by clicking here.
 The videos each contain a short and to the point lesson, so you’ll progress quickly.